shubh3695/Live-Stock-App/README.md

 # StocksApp
-View this app live at http://stock-o-pedia.herokuapp.com/.
+View this app live at https://stock-o-pedia.herokuapp.com/.
+It is a PWA installable(over https) but WebSocket end point is unsecure so might need to allow 'load unsecure scripts' when prompte d or use http instead.
 ## Running Application
 Simply do an `npm install`, your project will be setup post install.
 Then to run, do `npm start` to run the application.